michhar/darknet-yolov3-sample/README.md

 ### macOS Instructions for Training with Darknet (CPU)

+> TIP:  when moving any files from Windows to macOS, check for proper newlines (e.g. lack of `^M` characters in text files)

 #### My System
 * macOS High Sierra 10.13.5
 * MacBook Pro (15-inch, 2017)